INFRAFRONTER / IMPC Conference 2019

 - Sara Wells, MRC Harwell, UK

 - ... and many others

-The Conference Agenda, planned jointly by the INFRAFRONTIER European research infrastructure and the international Mouse Phenotyping Consortium (IMPC), is still in progress.
-The final agenda can be found here.
+The conference agenda, planned jointly by the INFRAFRONTIER European research infrastructure and the international Mouse Phenotyping Consortium (IMPC) can be found here.

 The posters (A0 size) will be presented in the afternoon of Day 2 of our conference (4 June 2019) starting at 15:00 for 60 minutes.
 The presenters are requested to set up their posters on Day 1, during the first coffee break at 10:10.

-The venue of our conference is located on one of the small islands in the Helsinki archipelago: HANASAARI (Swedish: HANAHOLMEN) is a well-known Swedish-Finnish Cultural Center – hosting permanent and current exhibitions as well as national and international meetings and conferences.
+The venue for the INFRAFRONTIER/IMPC Conference 2019 was located on a small island in the Helsinki archipelago: HANASAARI (Swedish: HANAHOLMEN) is a well-known Swedish-Finnish Cultural Center, hosting art exhibitions as well as a lot of big national and international meetings and conferences.

 +358 (0)9 435 020

 The long summer nights of the Finnish capital at the beginning of June (sunset after 10:30 p.m.) and `Mediterranean-like´ temperatures of 25 to 29 degrees Celsius created a perfect atmosphere for a lively, agreeable and fruitful scientific conference.